co-libri-org/BibHelioTech/README.md

 ## Docker alternative

+bibheliotech docker container is linked with the current directory, that means

+* you can change python code without rebuild
+* and you can populate ./DATA/ and run MAIN.py on your own datas.

+Make sure there are pdf document in `DATA/Papers`

 build it first

     cp .env-dist .env
     $(EDITOR) .env    # to set you own UID and GID from `id -u` `id -g` docker-compose build

+run grobid dependency

+    docker-compose up --detache

 then run from your directory

     docker-compose run --rm bibheliotech python MAIN.py

-    # or
+or run inside container itself

     docker-compose run --rm bibheliotech bash

-this docker container is linked with the current directory, that means

-* you can change python code without rebuild
-* and you can populate ./DATA/ and run MAIN.py on your own datas.
+    python MAIN.py

 ## User guide
 Make sure the GROBID server is running: